 - 2. Since the ItemPosXxx registry value is a large blob of binary data, there are cases where there is sufficient cell slack space to pull out additional artifacts.
-This is highlighted above.
-Starting with version 0.24, sbag can parse this slack space.

 - 3. The Shell\BagMRU subkeys, while mainly containing folder metadata, can also contain file metadata, with complete MACB timestamps as well as size information.
-This is also highlighted above.

 Cell Slack Artifacts in Bags ItemPos Data